couple moving boxes into new home

 As you prepare to move into a new home, take a careful look around to decide what brings you happiness – things you could never get rid of – and what you can donate, sell online or at a yard sale, gift, or throw away.

-A good rule of thumb: keep anything you’ve used in the past year and move on from the rest.
+A good rule of thumb: Keep anything you’ve used in the past year and move on from the rest.
 The less you bring with you to your new home, the lighter (and cheaper) your load.

 Anything you sell adds a bit of cash to your budget.
 Look for consignment shops that are accepting new inventory.
 You can also try hosting a yard sale or posting furniture online in apps or neighborhood groups.